 - Work abroad & on cruise liners or hotels

 Will careers in hairdressing suit me?

 Hairdressing is a fast moving, fashion orientated business, so you will need to be creative, have artistic ability, enjoy meeting people, have a natural aptitude and plenty of energy.

 What qualifications do I need to work in Hairdressing?

 You don’t have to be the academic type, although an average level of English and Maths is important, together with the ability to take an active part in studying for your hairdressing qualification.

 Andrew Collinge is recognised in countries all over the world.
-Many of our students are now working as stylists in salons as far afield as Australia and the USA.
-As you progress as a Hairdresser and gain further experience, there are opportunities to work your way up in the company and become a Senior Stylist or Salon Manager.
+Many of our hairdressing apprentices are now working as stylists in salons as far afield as Australia and the USA.
+As you progress as a hairdressing apprentice and gain further experience, there are opportunities to work your way up in the company and become a Senior Stylist or Salon Manager.
 There are also opportunities to take teaching qualifications and you could use your hairdressing skills to train new starters or become an assessor.
 Perhaps you want to open your own hair salon?
 Hairdressing is one of the few professions where you can have your own name above the door.